kburchfiel/cpp_yf2dg/README.md

     &Player::_on_body_entered);
     ```

-1. Next, when you get to the next code block in the tutorial, add the following code to the very end of your player.cpp file:
+1. When you get to the next code block in the tutorial, add the following code to the very end of your player.cpp file:

     ```
     void Player::_on_body_entered(Node2D *node) {